CarlosAguA/android_basics/android-multi-screen-apps/interfaces.md

 ---

-In order to understand an interface, you need to remember what a clas is.
+In order to understand an interface, you need to remember what a class is.
 A class contains the **state **and **methods** which are fully implemented.

 ### Example concrete class